 The worrying asthma stats

 Asthma is a serious condition.
 Every ten seconds, someone in the UK has an asthma attack and around three people every day die as a result.
-Studies earlier this year have shown that over 1 million asthma sufferers could be using their inhalers incorrectly due to poor information and a horrifying 1 in 11 people don’t believe asthma can kill.
-Allergy testing, attending an annual review and making use of a personalised asthma action plan is vital, particularly as new students move away from home for the first time and are particularly vulnerable.
+Studies show that over 1 million asthma sufferers could be using their inhalers incorrectly due to poor information.
+A horrifying 1 in 11 people don’t believe asthma can kill, yet it can does cause death if poorly controlled.
+Allergy testing, attending an annual review and making use of a personalised asthma action plan is vital, particularly as vulnerable new students move away from home for the first time.

 Sources and further reading